 Special Preparation: Entries in the Fashion Show are judged by appearance only.
 There are no restrictions on materials or methods.
 Entries can be made at any time but cannot have been exhibited previously at the Tanana Valley State Fair.
 Garments must be the work of the exhibitor but may be modeled by someone else.
 If the model will be appearing in more than one garment, contact the Superintendent to assure adequate time for clothing change.
 Entries should be brought to the Fashion Show and not dropped off on Entry Day.
-Online entry preferred.
+Online entry preferred, but please fill out the additional Fashion Show Form at www.tvsfa.org.